catalyst-cloud/catalystcloud-docs/source/compute/change-type.rst

     The platform *does not* check if any of these limitations would affect your virtual server.
-It will (generally) allow you to change types even if you applications or OS would not function.
+It will (generally) allow you to change types even if your applications or OS would not function.

 Downtime
 ========

-Changing between types requires the server to be shut down and restarted.
+As noted on in the page on resizing virtual servers, changing between types requires the server to be shut down and restarted.
 The change cannot be done in a non-interrupting manner.

 CPU Architecture
 ================